Whether you’re screening a tenant or hiring an employee an FCRA compliant background check is a crucial aspect of your process.

 Most background check companies are not FCRA compliant because they’re automated resellers of databases filled with errors and ommissions.

-The fact is that most tenant screening companies are simply only providing database information generated by their search “robots”.
-If you’re unsure exactly what your tenant screening provider is doing, then you should prepare for problems immediately.
+The fact is that most FCRA background check companies are simply only providing database information generated by their search “robots”.
+If you’re unsure exactly what your provider is doing, then you should prepare for problems immediately.

 There is a lot wrong with this scenario:

 - What if you typed in the wrong SSN or name?
 Who’s report did you just run, better yet pay for?

 - What if the records on the report aren’t legally reportable?
 Do you know the FCRA laws for every state to make the decision?

 - What if you denied an applicant for information that wasn’t even his or hers?
 Are you ready to take on a lawsuit?

 - The company simply IS NOT a real tenant screening company, period.

 The best way to find an FCRA compliant background check service is to simply check out the company’s report completion process.

 Since most companies don’t disclose that information anyways, the second best way is to look at their completion times.